Adroiti/docs-for-code-review-tools/Govet-unusedstringmethods.md

 ## Description

-This rule enforces to use return value of `Error` and `String` methods.
+This rule enforces to use return value of call to `Error` and `String` methods.

 Example of **incorrect** code: